ketsugi/plexacious/README.md

 ### stop
 `stop()`

 Stop the bot.
-This will clear any existing digest timer and prevent the bot from responding to commands (the only command that should work on a stopped bot is `start()`).
+This will clear any existing digest timer.
 If the bot is already stopped, this will do nothing.

 ### exit
 `exit(exitCode)`